Dfroom/joint_savings_solidity_module_20_challenge/README.md

 I was able to deploy and transact.
 I could see my transactions in Ganache, but they were not appearing in the Remix console.
 I have yet to determine the cause of this discrepency.

 ## Results
 While I ran into problems initially, I was able to create the joint account and transact between the two individual accounts and the joint account.
 The raw code can be viewed in the joint_savings.sol file on the main branch.
-Below are screenshots showing the contract deploying and transacting as intended on Ganache.
+Screenshots showing the contract deploying and transacting as intended on Ganache can be found in the "Execution Screenshots" folder.

 ## Future
 I need to spend some time to figure out why the transaction were appearing in Ganache but not in the Remix console.
 Otherwise the asssingment was a success.